sammyd/iOS8-day-by-day-book/manuscript/39-watchkit.md

 only recently got hold of an SDK - hidden away inside iOS 8.2.
-It seems that the Apple Watch has really caught the imagination of iOS developers from across the world, and as such there have been loads of in-depth articles, opinion pieces and videos created covering it. iOS8 Day-by-Day has always been intended to be short overview of new technologies so that intermediate developers can hit the ground running.
+It seems that the Apple Watch has really caught the imagination of iOS developers from across the world, and as such there have been loads of in-depth articles, opinion pieces and videos created covering it. iOS 8 Day-by-Day has always been intended to be short overview of new technologies so that intermediate developers can hit the ground running.
 Today's post on Apple Watch is no different.
 If you want to learn everything there is to know about the SDK then read the documentation, and